 Cold mangled linen has a wonderful hand that can’t be imitated with steam ironing.

 If you are still unsure if your textile is made of linen, you can do a burn test.
 In a safe spot, like the kitchen sink, place a few threads from the hem of the textile in a metal can.
 Using a candle, touch the flame to the textile.
 Linen will burn with a yellow flame.
 It will smell like burnt grass.
 It will leave white ash.
 Polyester will melt into a lump of plastic.

 Other natural fibers that you might mistake for linen

 Once you’ve touched genuine linen and become accustomed to the feel of linen in your hands, you will have success in identifying vintage linen in thrift shops, garage sales, and antique stores.
-Give it a try.
+Use these linen properties and give it a try.